NextDose: A web-based Bayesian dose forecasting tool

 NextDose estimates pharmacokinetic (PK) and pharmacodynamic (PD) parameters using a Bayesian method.
 These individual parameters are known as empirical Bayes estimates (EBEs).
 The EBEs are used to individualize dose predictions and to predict the time course of concentrations and biomarkers such as INR.

 The EBEs are determined in part by population parameters and in part by any observations that are available.
-The population parameters describe a standard individual based on patient factors such as weight and renal function (e.g. weight=70 kg, renal function=1).
+The population parameters describe a standard individual based on patient factors such as total body mass (TBM) and renal function (e.g. TBM=70 kg, renal function=1).
 These patient factors are known as covariates.
 Covariates are used to predict a group parameter value using covariate effects.
-For example, group clearance can be predicted from weight (WTKG) and renal function (RF0 and population clearance by assuming clearance is linearly proportional to RF and a theory based allometric function of WTKG (Equation 1):
+For example, group clearance can be predicted from TBM and renal function (RF and population clearance by assuming clearance is linearly proportional to RF and a theory based allometric function of TBM (Equation 1):

 Equation 1

-RF is calculated from the ratio of the creatinine clearance (CLcr) calculated from serum creatinine to the glomerular filtration rate (GFR) predicted for an individual of the same size and maturation.
-Note that CLcr is the value for that individual without any standardization based on for size, maturation or sex.
-NextDose calculates CLcr based on the ratio of creatinine production rate (CPR) to steady state Scr.
-CPR is predicted using a model developed from data in (Rhodin, Anderson et al. 2009).
+RF is calculated from the ratio of the estimated glomerular filtration rate (eGFR) calculated from serum creatinine to the normal GFR (nGFR) predicted for an individual of the same size and maturation with normal renal function.
+Note that eGFR is the value for that individual without any scaling by body size or body surface area.
+NextDose calculates eGFR based on the ratio of creatinine production rate (CPR) to steady state Scr.
+CPR is predicted using a model developed from observed GFR data (Rhodin, Anderson et al. 2009).
 This model uses fat free mass, post-menstrual age and sex to calculate CPR relative to a 70 kg, 176 cm, 20 y old adult male.
 When a series of Scr measurements are available the Scr time course is used to predict CLcr without assuming steady state.
+Further details can be found in (O'Hanlon, Holford et al. 2023, Holford, O'Hanlon et al. 2024)

 Note that Equation 1 is usually an over-simplification by assuming that clearance is entirely proportional to RF.
-Even for drugs that are thought to be almost completely renally eliminated (such as gentamicin) a substantial part of the observable clearance is not predictable from RF (Matthews, Kirkpatrick et al. 2004).
-In that case the clearance can be split into a component not predictable from renal function () and a component predictable from renal function ().
-The component may actually be due to renal elimination but it cannot linked to RF based on CLcr.
-An example is shown in Equation 2.
+Even for drugs that are thought to be almost completely renally eliminated (such as gentamicin) a substantial part of the observable clearance is not predictable from creatinine clearance (Matthews, Kirkpatrick et al. 2004).
+This observation has been extended to identify two components of renal clearance – one component limited by GFR, Both components are linked to RF as shown in Equation 2 and Equation 3 (Holford, O'Hanlon et al. 2024).

 Equation 2